symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

     from content instances.
 When resolving the route, the ``_locale`` gets into the request and is picked up by the Symfony2 locale system.

+    Make sure you configure the valid locales in the configuration so that the bundle can optimally handle locales.
+The
+    :ref:`configuration reference <reference-config-routing-locales>` lists
+    some options to tweak behaviour and performance.

 .. note::

-    Under PHPCR-ODM, Routes should never be translatable documents, as one Route document represents one single url, and serving several translations under the same url is not recommended.
+    Under PHPCR-ODM, Routes should not be translatable documents, as one Route document represents one single url, and serving several translations under the same url is not recommended.

-    If you need translated URLs, make the locale part of the route name and use several routes for the same content.
+    If you need translated URLs, make the ``locale`` part of the route name and create one route per language for the same content.
 The route generator will pick the correct route if available.

 Sonata Doctrine PHPCR-ODM Admin classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~